apache/cordova-docs/www/_posts/2026-08-10-cordova-plugin-file-transfer-2.0.1.md

 ## Release Highlights

-This is a patch release which resolves a build error with XCode and using cordova-ios 8.0.0.
+This is a patch release which resolves a build error with Xcode and cordova-ios 8.0.0.

 <!--more-->
 ### Fixes